rulewis/journey-optimizer.en/help/using/documentation-updates.md

 * Updated the Journey limitations.
 [Read more](building-journeys/limitations.md)
 * The [!UICONTROL Throttling rate] parameter has been in the Read segment activity.
 [Read more](building-journeys/read-segment.md#configuring-segment-trigger-activity)
 * Updated 'Configure offers selection in decisions' section.
 [Read more](offers/offer-activities/configure-offer-selection.md)
-* Added a warning on event-based offers that are not currently supported.
-[Read more](offers/offer-library/creating-personalized-offers.md)
+* Added a warning to mention that event-based offers are not currently supported.
+[Read more](offers/offer-library/creating-personalized-offers.md#eligibility)